 However, saving for a financial safety net shouldn’t take priority over making your credit repayments on time and in full.
 If you can spare a couple of quid each month, it’s worth putting it in a separate bank account for emergencies.
 You can find out more about financial safety nets using our guide.

 WILL PAYING MY LOAN EARLY HAVE A NEGATIVE AFFECT ON MY CREDIT SCORE?

 The simple answer is no. If you have lots of different open credit accounts (i.e. a couple of credit cards, a personal loan and an overdraft) this can look unfavourable on your credit file.
 So in this case, it would actually improve your credit score by paying off your credit.

 However, having an open credit account (e.g. a credit card) is more favourable on your credit score, providing you meet the repayments.
 Essentially, early repayments won't have a huge impact on your score so you should do what works out best for your financial wellbeing.

 This is because lenders want to see how good you are at managing credit right now so your current credit will have a bigger impact on your credit score.
 Your credit score is not the be all and end all though.

 Using your savings on debts can feel like a waste of your hard earned cash but generally, it works out much cheaper.
-The Money Advice Service can help you work out if paying off your loan or making over payments is a suitable option for you.
+The Money Helper can help you work out if paying off your loan or making over payments is a suitable option for you.